THE CONNECTION BETWEEN HEALTH CARE, EQUITY, AND INNOVATION

 I see two main barriers to multi-disciplinary collaboration, both of which I believe we can overcome.
 First, our disciplines are quite separate and siloed.
 Younger faculty, who often possess the most sophisticated and effective tools, face incentives to address narrow questions within their disciplines rather than engage in problem-solving across disciplines.
 We need to reward the latter type of work as well as the former.
 Second, researchers often have difficulty identifying scholars in other disciplines with whom they might partner to solve such complex challenges.

-Hence, the Department of Political Science is spearheading a new Public Policy at MIT initiative, an information portal that will list faculty and research groups by a searchable menu of public policy areas.
-The goal for this website — which will launch officially in the fall of 2016 — is to help foster interdisciplinary partnerships across the Institute.
+Hence, the Department of Political Science is spearheading a Policy Lab at MIT initiative.
+The goal is to help foster interdisciplinary partnerships across the Institute.

 Video: What is Political Science at MIT?